 Hot Composting Arrives in Russell!

-The new compost system is an initiative of Russell Recyclers.
+The new compost system is an initiative of Resilient Russell.
 Their chairperson John Maxwell explained that it’s part of the plan for Russell to become self sufficient in reusing its own waste.
 “Our aim is for a kerbside collection of food waste processed here alongside our recycling.”
 He adds “ The hot composting system is a great green waste and scraps solution for schools, community gardens and enviro businesses.”

 Richard and the volunteers put the compost system together in a few hours, bolting the aluminium struts together and installing two layers of fine mesh avian wire over a wood chip base to keep rats out.
 The internal walls of the bins slide out so it's easy to rotate the compost materials.
 Crumbly dark compost can be ready from 10 weeks, especially if willow or poplar are included since they break down quickly.
 Gorse and kikuyu are useful additions for nitrogen and carbon.
-A layer of wood chips on top keeps flies away and then sacks under the bin lid to insulate and help raise the heat.
+A layer of wood chips on top keeps flies away and then sacks under the bin lid are used to insulate and help raise the heat.

 New Zealand company McKechnie Design,New Plymouth, manufactured the aluminium and Bunnings in Kerikeri donated the boiled linseed oil for protecting the timber for the bins.
 New Zealand Box’s first hot compost system was installed with Home Grown Waiheke and since then Richard has put in over a hundred throughout the country including at Kaitaia and at Eden Park, where all the green waste is handled through hot composting.